biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ✅ What will happen if you change `top` from `top: -20` to `top: -50`?

 That's it for this second lesson!
-Bravo! 👏 👏 👏

-Now you have the content and styles for your personal website. 🎉 🎉 🎉
+You did it - you have the content and styles for your personal website. 🎉 🎉 🎉

+The result of this second lesson is an HTML file that can be found [here](./second-lesson-css-index.html) and a CSS file that can be found [here](./second-lesson-css.css).

-In the next lesson we will learn JavaScript.
+In the next lesson you will learn JavaScript.